ShenyuanLiang/SGM-net-master/README.md

 #### Step 2 Pre-configuration of system distributions and python environment:
-- The code is tested on Ubuntu 20.04 machine.
-In order to run the code, one needs an 24GB Nvidia GPU with CUDA support.
+- The code is tested on Ubuntu 20.04 machine with cuDNN support.
+In order to run the code, one needs an 24GB Nvidia GPU with CUDA 11.6 support.
 The code does not support CPU execution currently.
 - Set up system distributions and python packages needed.
 For system distritions, please check **environment.yaml** for system distribution configurations and for pthon packages, please check **requirements.txt**.